-Having such a range of WordPress and WooCommerce plugins is a great advantage.
-It means you don't have to hire developers or an agency for every individual function in your online shop.
-In many cases, you can have existing solutions customized relatively easily to meet your specific requirements.
+The variety of Plugins for WordPress and WooCommerce is a great advantage.
+You don't have to hire developers or an agency for every special function in your shop.
+In many cases, existing solutions can also be adapted with relatively little effort so that they meet your specific needs.

 You can spot high-quality plugins by looking out for these signs:

-- Number and type of reviews on WordPress.org or marketplaces like codecanyon.net
+- Number and type of ratings on WordPress.org or trading places like codecanyon.net

 - Response time and quality of responses in the developer's support forums (or also on WordPress.org)